docker/docs/content/guides/use-case/rag-ollama/containerize.md

 ## Next steps

-In the next section, you'll learn how you can run your application, database, and LLM service all locally using Docker.
+In the next section, you'll learn how to properly configure the application with your preferred LLM model, completely locally, using Docker.

 {{< button text="Develop your application" url="develop.md" >}}